rage/programming-24/data/part-6/3-errors.md

 We can use the `try` block to flag that the code within the block may cause an error.
 In the `except` statement directly after the block the relevant error is mentioned.
 In the above example we covered only a `ValueError` exception.
 If the exception had some other cause, the execution would still have halted, despite the `try` and `except` blocks.

 In the above example, if the error is caught, the value of `age` is set to -1.
-This is an invalid input value which we have already programmed behaviour for, as the program excpects the age of the user to be greater than 0.
+This is an invalid input value which we have already programmed behaviour for, as the program expects the age of the user to be greater than 0.

 In the following example we have a function `read_integer`, which asks the user to type in an integer value, but the function is also prepared for invalid input.
 The function keeps asking for integers until the user types in a valid input value.